-Kira municipality spent about 1.2bn in expenditure capital 2013/14(table 3.2), a figure which has grown to 2.57bn in 2017/18.
-Kira has been spending average of 25% of her budget on capital developments, which is commendable.
+Kira municipality spent about 1.2bn in capital expenditure 2013/14(table in 3.2), a figure which has grown to 2.57bn in 2017/18.
+Kira has been spending an average of 25% of her budget on capital developments, which is commendable.
 However, this is far much below the demand for infrastructure.